When I was living in Pittsburgh, it’s safe to say I’ve tried hundreds of ice melt products on my yard, roof, and sidewalk.

 Ice melt and Rock Salt require handling care and can hurt your pet’s paws.
 Both products can damage vegetation so clear up as much of the product once the ice thaws.

 How to melt ice without salt?

-The best way to melt ice without salt is by mixing a half-gallon of hot water with six drops of dishwashing liquid and 1/4 cup of rubbing alcohol.
+The best ice melt for concrete or asphalt that you can make without salt is by mixing a half-gallon of hot water with six drops of dishwashing liquid and 1/4 cup of rubbing alcohol.
 If you pour this homemade formula on your concrete, the frost and ice will bubble up and melt away.
 Remember to have a shovel at hand to clear up the slush left behind.

 Can you use water softening salt or Epsom salt to melt ice?

 Water softening salt or Epsom salt is also known as magnesium sulfate.
 It is an effective method for melting ice, just like regular table salt.
 It lowers the ice freezing point, consequently melting the ice or frost.
 The main benefit is that Epsom salt is eco-friendly and great for flora and fauna.

 Why is Potassium Chloride ice melt dangerous?

 While potassium chloride is generally considered to be less harmful to the environment and less corrosive to concrete than traditional salt-based ice melt products, it can still be dangerous in certain situations.
 Here are some reasons why: